Published On: July 3, 2025 | Last Updated: December 31, 2025

 Why It's Critical

-Adequate working capital ensures a business can run smoothly day to day.
+Adequate working capital preserves operational continuity while protecting liquidity planning assumptions at the executive level.
 It provides the necessary cash to pay employees, manage inventory, and cover routine expenses without disruptions.
 Insufficient working capital can lead to delays in production or service delivery, harming customer satisfaction and the company’s reputation.

 Strong working capital enables a business to pay suppliers on time or even take advantage of early-payment discounts.
 Maintaining reliable vendor relationships is essential for securing favorable terms, ensuring a steady supply of materials, and avoiding stockouts or production delays.
 Timely payments also strengthen a company’s reputation as a dependable partner.